Sandluminat/comspacity/README.md

 # comspacity
 Using Spacy to return the complexity of a document.
 ## Installation
 Open a terminal and copy or clone the repository.
-Move into the directory comspacity with cd comspacity.
+Move into the directory comspacity with `cd comspacity`.
 It is required that docker and docker compose are installed and running in your machine in advance.
-Run docker-compose up as a command in your terminal.
-Open a web browser and go to either http://127.0.0.1:8501 or http://localhost:8501.
+Run `docker-compose up` as a command in your terminal.
+Open a web browser and go to either `http://127.0.0.1:8501` or `http://localhost:8501`.
 ## Usage
 1. Choose a language
 2. Choose if you want the complexity-score of the whole document or if you want the complexity-score of each sentence.